DorothyTamYiLing/GWarrange/readme.md

 Then, a kmer-based GWAS is performed on the genome set with replacement (created as described above) searching for k-mers that are associated with the phenotype of interested.
 K-mer-based GWAS can be performed using pyseer (https://pyseer.readthedocs.io/en/master/index.html).
 K-mers can be generated using fsm-lite (https://github.com/nvalimak/fsm-lite).

 From the output of pyseer, the k-mers that are significantly associated with the phenotype and contain the short placeholder sequence are converted into a multi-fasta file, which is then used as one of the inputs of this pipeline (i.e. argument "kmers" of the main.sh script) for detecting potential genome rearrangement events that are associated with the phenotype of interest.
-(See the tutorial section for detailed instructions)
+(See the tutorial example 2 for detailed instructions)

 Unitigs can also be used instead of kmers, they can be generated using unitig-callers ((https://github.com/bacpop/unitig-caller) (See the tutorial section for detailed instructions)